 Prior to joining BAE Systems as an aerodynamicist, Nigel worked for Rolls-Royce for four years as a production engineering apprentice and graduated in mechanical engineering.

-Prior to Atos, David was the Programme Director of Business.Gov, a cross UK government initiative designed to make Britain a better place to do business.
+Prior to SAP, David spent eight years as Chief Digital Officer - Public Sector and Health for Atos and six years as Programme Director of Business.Gov, a cross UK government initiative designed to make Britain a better place to do business.
 This included delivering the businesslink.gov.uk online service.
-David has started and grown several digital technology companies including anaqua.com (innovation and intellectual property) and clipzonk.com (collaboration and stakeholder management)..
+David has started and grown several digital technology companies including anaqua.com (innovation and intellectual property).

 David’s key skills are focused on digital; improving the way that organisations interact with customers and staff; creating new services and bringing them to market; and ensuring we are safe in a world where cyber threats are invisible and ever present.